Graduate School of Science

 An appreciable number of PhD candidates comes from abroad and the same applies to the scientific staff and the post-doctorate fellows.
 English is the language of the courses, the colloquia, the scientific meetings and the daily conversations in the research groups.

 The Graduate School of Science provides an academic environment with seminars, workshops, performances, exhibitios as well as opportunities for dialogue, quiet study, and focused experimentation.
 There are close collaborations with for example the Leiden Medical Centre (LUMC) , companies situated in the Leiden Bioscience Park and TU Delft.

-Those MSc students that perform excellently are stimulated to enroll in one of the PhD Programmes.
 The Graduate School of Science will offer PhD candidates a position for 4 years to do independent research, to follow advanced courses and develop personal skills, and finally defend their PhD thesis.